 The price of words - what is the value of copy?

-It was shortly after the end of the Second World War, when people were pulling together to rebuild battered nations and surviving on rations, that De Beers decided it wanted to sell more diamonds.
-Precious stones were something most people did not want and most definitely did not need.
+Shortly after the end of the Second World War, De Beers decided it wanted to sell more diamonds.
+At a time when people were pulling together to rebuild battered nations and surviving on rations, precious stones were something most people did not want and most definitely did not need.

 Frances Gerety was working at the Philadelphia agency, NW Ayer and Son, at the time.
 The story goes that, after a long day at work, and having finished a few ads, Gerety had forgotten to create a signature line.
 Exhausted, she exclaimed: “Dear God, send me a line”, scribbled something down and got into bed.
 When she awoke the next day, she read what she had written, considered it OK and presented it in a meeting, where it was received without much enthusiasm.